Leelz/Battleships/README.md

 No frameworks were used.

 # How to run:
-Currently the game is at the development and testing stage; to run all tests enter "ruby run_specs.sh" into the terminal while in the top level.
+Currently the game is at the development and testing stage; to run all tests enter "ruby run_specs.sh" into the terminal while at the top level.

+There is no terminal game or front-end, yet.

 # Response to Brief